-- Faculty at Madison College and Milwaukee Area Technical College are completing or have completed professional development activities. - A community of practice is being established at each college. - Survey faculty on their interactions and collaboration and analysis of the social networks they may be developing is underway. - Interviews with faculty about their experiences with the professional development are underway.
+- Faculty at Madison College and Milwaukee Area Technical College completed professional development activities. - A community of practice is being established at each college. - A questionnaire around faculty interactions and collaboration and the social networks they may be developing is underway. - Interviews with faculty about their experiences with the professional development are complete at Madison College and underway at Milwaukee Area Technical College.
 Initial findings indicate excitement around contextualization and the community of practice.
 Challenges identified include finding time, given teaching demands, to have opportunities for purposeful community building and creation of lesson plans and curricula.